Director of the UBC Infant Studies Centre

-Janet was recently awarded the Killam Prize in the Social Sciences (2018) from the Canada Council for the Arts.
-Last year, she was appointed Officer of the Order of Canada (2017) and received the Pickering Award for Outstanding Contribution to Developmental Psychology in Canada (2017).
+Janet was recently elected a member of the National Academy of Sciences (2020), widely considered to be one of the highest honours a scientist can receive.
+In recent years, she received the William James Fellow Award (2019) from the Association for Psychological Science, the Killam Prize in the Social Sciences (2018) from the Canada Council for the Arts and was appointed Officer of the Order of Canada (2017).
 She was the first UBC Professor to receive the Gold Medal Impact Award (2015) from the Social Sciences and Humanities Research Council (SSHRC), their highest distinction, given to individuals whose sustained leadership, dedication, and originality of thought have inspired colleagues and students alike.
 The University has recognized Janet’s accomplishments and achievements with the University Killam Professorship (2016), Jacob Biely Research Prize (2007), Killam Research Prize (1991), and Alumni Prize for Research in the Social Sciences (1990).
 Janet has also been awarded several prominent fellowships, including the Royal Society of Canada and the American Association for the Advancement of Science.
 In 2014, she became Fellow of the American Academy for Arts and Sciences, a prestigious academy that champions scholarship and civil dialogue, and has only one other Canadian, Endel Tulving, as a Fellow in her category.

-Janet co-founded the UBC Language Sciences initiative in 2015 and is currently Co-Chair of its Steering Committee.
-The initiative fosters collaboration and connections between researchers working in all areas of the language sciences, and communicates this knowledge to both graduate and undergraduate students.
-In addition, the initiative is developing a pan-university, project-based undergraduate language sciences course which will be open to all UBC students; this innovative course will be the first of its kind at UBC and is set to be launched in Fall 2018!
+Janet co-founded the UBC Language Sciences institute in 2015 and is currently Co-Chair of its Steering Committee.
+The institute fosters collaboration and connections between researchers working in all areas of the language sciences, and communicates this knowledge to both graduate and undergraduate students.
+In addition, the initiative has developed a pan-university, project-based undergraduate language sciences course which is open to all UBC students; this innovative course was the first of its kind at UBC and continues to be an overwhelming success.

 For a full list of Dr. Werker’s publications and accomplishments, please follow the Curriculum Vitae link given above.